 How is your fitness these days?
 Give yourself a rating of 1 being out of shape and 5 being in kick-ass shape.
-If you find yourself at a number you’d like to improve (like me), I recommend you give BodyBoss Ultimate Body 12-Week Fitness Guide a try.
+If you rate yourself at a number you’d like to improve (like me), I recommend you give BodyBoss Ultimate Body 12-Week Fitness Guide a try.
+Here is my Body Boss review.

 Due to a number of injuries over the past 2 years, my fitness level dropped pretty close to a 1 and I gained 20 pounds.
 I have not been this out of shape in years!
 Luckily, I got my nutrition on track and lost the 20 pounds earlier in the year.
 I’ve kept it off through proper diet, but not a lot of exercise.